GuildCrafts/web-development-js/_goals/165-Core_Object_Oriented_JavaScript.md

 This goal makes heavy use of external resources: the [Object-Oriented JavaScript](https://www.udacity.com/course/object-oriented-javascript--ud015) course on [Udacity](https://www.udacity.com/), books like [Eloquent JavaScript](http://eloquentjavascript.net), and various [video tutorials](https://www.youtube.com/watch?v=O8wwnhdkPE4).

-Fork the the [core-object-oriented-javascript repository][core-oojs] and use the fork as your project artifact.
+Fork the [core-object-oriented-javascript repository][core-oojs] and use the fork as your project artifact.

 In the [README.md][core-oojs-readme] you'll find that this goal is broken down into daily objectives and tasks in order to support you in pacing yourself.
 There are a ton of stretch goals at the end, so make sure to go with the recommended pace, or faster to get the most out of it.